crspybits/SMSyncServer/README.md

 ## 3) Server installation

 * Create your own `serverSecrets.json` file (i.e., `Server/Code/serverSecrets.json`).
 This file is not in the public repo because it has private info -- it is in the SMSyncServer .gitignore file.
 You must create your own.
 This file contains keys for cloud storage access and for MongoDb access.
+The field for `SharingServices` is optional but necessary if you want to share access to SMSyncServer using Facebook.
 Its structure is as follows:

 ### `serverSecrets.json`